rackerlabs/design-system/_component_design/button-iconography.md

 Consider the following best practices when you construct a button that includes an icon:

 - Do not add a icon to a button unless it is immediately recognizable to the user.
 Icons are often culturally defined.
-For example, shopping carts don’t exist in all areas of the world.
+For example, mailboxes look very different in various countries whereas envelopes look similar.
+Therefore, an envelope use an when you represent an email program.
 - Unless an icon is an established standard, pair the icon with text to convey meaning.
 - Be consistent in your use of iconography in a [button bar]({{site.baseurl}}/component/buttons-bar.html).
 Don’t mix text and icon buttons with text-only buttons.
-- Except drop-down indicator icons, place the icon to the left of the button text.
+- Except for a drop-down indicator icon, place the icon to the left of the button text.
 - If there is an established meaning to an icon, don’t use it to mean something else.
 For example, don’t use a cog for Settings.
 A cog should only be used for a drop-down menu of actions.
-- Don’t deviate from the established secondary button color or tertiary button color.
+- Don’t deviate from the established button color.

 {% endcolumn %}